EPiServer CMS 7.5 with updates

-- A set of conventions applied to the SearchClient.Instance object to exclude some properties of the IContent object and other EPiServer classes as well as including some additional fields.
+- A set of conventions applied to the SearchClient.Instance object exclude some properties of the IContent object and other EPiServer classes.
+The conventions also include additional fields.
 This is handled by the IndexingModule at startup using the CmsClientConventions class.

-- The ContentIndexer class which handles the indexing, re-indexing and removing content from the index.
-The content to be indexed can be customized by modifying the conventions it uses.
+- The ContentIndexer class, which handles the indexing, re-indexing and removal of content from the index.
+You can customize the content to be indexed by modifying its conventions.

 - A scheduled job - EPiServer Find CMS Indexing Job, for complete re-indexing of all content.

-- The GetContentResult extension method that can be called to execute search requests and get actual IContent objects back.
+- The GetContentResult extension method, whihc you can call to execute search requests and get actual IContent objects back.

-- A number of additional filter methods that make it more convenient to filter on EPiServer CMS types such as ContentReference.
+- Several additional filter methods that make it more convenient to filter on EPiServer CMS types, such as ContentReference.

 Setting up for development

 The CMS integration assumes that each environment has its own Find index.
-It also assumes that content are added and removed through the CMS API.
+It also assumes that content is added and removed through the CMS API.
 This means that:

-- Each developer should have their own development index unless they use a shared database.
+- Each developer should have their own development index unless you use a shared database.

-- If content are removed or added in other ways than through the CMS API (for instance using a database restore/rollback), the scheduled job for re-indexing should be run.
+- If content is removed or added in ways other than the CMS API (for instance, using a database restore/rollback), you should run the scheduled job for re-indexing.

-If any of the above guidelines are not met, the search and querying functionality may appear to be working, but may produce unexpected results.
+If any of the above guidelines is not met, the search and querying functionality may appear to work but produce unexpected results.
 For instance, the GetContentResult method returning less content than its TotalMatching property reports.
-This would for instance happen if two developers use the same index, and one of them publish a page that does not exist in the other developers database.
+This might happen if two developers use the same index, and one of them publishes a page that does not exist in the other developer's database.